Hegemonic stability theory: Hegemonic stage

 Earlier, Pentagon strategist, Edward Luttwak, turned into Roman historian and produced a famous research on the Roman hegemony.
 Implicitly advocating hegemony for the United States, Luttwak argued that transforming hegemony into empire was Rome's fatal mistake.
 By contrast to empire, hegemony saves much power.
+More explicitly, the same was advised by Paul W. Schroeder: "If America goes down the path of empire, it will ultimately fail...
+Not the least harm will come from ... wrecking an American hegemony."
+Pessimistic about the United States avoiding the course of empire, he hoped that international politics would "compel it to settle for hegemony."

 Basing on the comparative analysis between Rome and Qin instead of the single case of Rome, Ostrovsky countered that the transformation of hegemony into empire is not always fatal mistake - China still exists.
 And in both cases the transformation resulted in a more stable order and "Golden Age."
 Replying on Luttwak's thesis of the "economy of force" by a hegemonic power, Ostrovsky suggested that it "naturally results in the economy of obedience by a ruled periphery."
+Similarly, Roman Historian David Mattingly counter-argued that the “economy of force” was often revealed to be a false economy in the longer term.
+Permanent force deployment may have been avoided, but often at the cost of larger-scale crisis management later.

-A year after Ostrovsky published this anti-thesis, Russia invaded Georgia and began ever more anti-hegemonic policy, culminating with a full scale invasion of Ukraine.
+A year after Ostrovsky published his anti-thesis, Russia invaded Georgia and began ever more anti-hegemonic policy, culminating with a full scale invasion of Ukraine.
+According to Robert Kagan, the American "passivity" to the Russian invasion of Georgia in 2008 and the conquest of Crimea in 2014 led to the Russian invasion of Ukraine.
+Previous hegemons, who have been accustomed to ruling the world since the colonial time, stated Vladimir Putin in 2024, "are increasingly astonished to find out that they are no longer obeyed."
+Wrongly they thought that "the world would be more obedient."

 Permanent hegemony

 The anti-hegemonic initiative of Vladimir Putin, however, fell short.
-No major power joined him in the endeavor, international opposition was unanimous and his troops were forced to retreat on most fronts, holding only regions with pro-Russian majority as of 2023.
+No major power joined him in the endeavor, international opposition was unanimous and his troops were forced to retreat on most fronts, holding only regions with pro-Russian majority as of 2025.
 Yet four years before Russia suffered the setback in Ukraine, Ostrovsky completed an advanced analysis of the present hegemonic stability.
-The latter analysis indicated that, despite the best efforts by Putin, the anti-hegemonic resistance in our world is incomparably weaker than in the ancient Roman and Chinese worlds, and the overall trend in our world is toward hegemonic stabilizaion.
+The latter analysis indicated that, despite the best efforts by Putin, the anti-hegemonic resistance in our world is incomparably weaker than in the ancient Roman and Chinese worlds, and the overall trend in our world is toward hegemonic stabilization.
 "At this point, he concludes, world history runs out of samples."
 World history knows stability of universal empires; it does not know hegemonic stability and hegemonic systems themselves were exceptional.
 But the real puzzle history poses to the HST is not why the American hegemony did not fall but rather why it did not evolve into empire and, for the first time in world history, produced hegemonic stability.